matheus-git/systemd-manager-tui/README.md

 A program for managing systemd services through a TUI (Text User Interface).

-The available operations are listing, starting, stopping, restarting, enabling, and disabling systemd services using the D-Bus API.
+The available operations are view log, listing, starting, stopping, restarting, enabling, and disabling systemd services using the D-Bus API.

 ## Screenshots
 ![screenshot1](assets/screeshot1.png)